astroumd/PHYS265-spring24/github.md

 https://github.com/settings/keys

-*There is more to come here how keys are generated*
+*There is more to come here how keys are generated with **ssh-keygen** and **ssh-copy-id**

 ## Class Repository

-You actually don't need a github account to get a public repository, e.g.
+You actually don't need a github account to get a public repository, e.g. this will *always* work:

       git clone https://github.com/astroumd/PHYS265-spring24

-or if you have setup your git using ssh keys
+or if you have setup your git using ssh keys, this one will work as well:

       git clone git@github.com:astroumd/PHYS265-spring24.git